IgniteUI/igniteui-docfx/en/components/banner.md

 ### Applying custom animations

-The banner component also exposes an `Input` property that allows the use of custom entry and exit animations - [`animationSettings`]({environment:angularApiUrl}/classes/igxbannermodule.html#animationsettings).
-This allows developers to pass custom animations - either separately defined, or ones from our *IgniteUI for Angular animation suite*({environment:sassApiUrl}/index.html).
+The banner component also exposes an `Input` property that allows setting custom opening and closing animations in the [`animationSettings`]({environment:angularApiUrl}/classes/igxbannermodule.html#animationsettings).
+Developers can pass custom animations - either self-defined, or those from our [`IgniteUI for Angular animation suite`]({environment:sassApiUrl}/index.html).
 The default animations used by the banner are [`growVerIn`]({environment:sassApiUrl}/index.html#mixin-grow-ver-in) for entry and [`growVerOut`]({environment:sassApiUrl}/index.html#mixin-grow-ver-out) for exiting.

-Let's change the animations that our banner uses, so that it appears to slide in.
+Let's change the animations that our banner uses, so that it slides in.

 ```html
 <!--banner.component.html-->